alexle/alexle.github.com/posts/updating-github-fork-from-original.markdown

 > cd bootstrap

-In the commands above, "alexle" and "bootstrap" should be replaced with your Github name and the name of your forked repository, respectively.
+In the commands above, "alexle" and "bootstrap" should be replaced with your Github name and the name of your fork, respectively.

 ###Configuring the Upstream###